Inspiration from Frustration

 Nonetheless, I’m not sure about a lot in life, but I am 100% positive it is what I am called to be doing right now.
 Being in the palm of God’s purpose for your life is sublime.

 Plus, my life is nothing close to drudgery.
 Some days, Dennis is doing great, and we can be found at the local bar drinking wine at noon.
-On other days, we nap in the afternoon or, my favorite, hang out in my hot tub, drink wine, watch Masterpiece Theater, and loudly comment to myself on the plot twists.
+On other days, we nap in the afternoon or, my favorite, hang out in my hot tub, drink wine, watch Masterpiece Theater, and yell out the plot twists to Dennis, who is not listening.

 There you have it.
 I am a cripples drudge, officially hitting middle age, in search of more love, insight, connection, compassion, and more from herself!

 I write to understand myself, but maybe any readers will get something out of this, even if it is just a good laugh at me!
-You will not be the first or the last, and I am fine with providing comedic relief.
+You will not be the first or the last, and I am fine with providing comedic relief at my expense.

 So, based on my values, my friend Bombay Sapphire and I devised a list of ten things to accomplish.